Gay Men and Self-Esteem

 Some of the movies I have found most uplifting are Parting Glances, My Beautiful Launderette, Big Eden, and The Wedding Banquet.
 Both Camp and Priscilla, Queen of the Desert offer a boost for men who have been teased or taunted for their femininity.
 Torch Song Trilogy is a gay classic.
 Undertow (Contracorriente) is a beautiful Peruvian film examining the challenges of living authentically.
 Among the TV series available on DVD, both "Queer as Folk" and "Noah's Arc" present gay lives from an affirming viewpoint.
-Check out the video clip of "Wanda Sykes on Gay Marriage" on YouTube, or see her DVD, Sick and Tired, for the full performance.
+"Coming Out" is a Canadian series available on Amazon Prime.
+(French with English subtitles) Check out the video clip of "Wanda Sykes on Gay Marriage" on YouTube, or see her DVD, Sick and Tired, for the full performance.

 in Hamden, Ct offers a large selection of gay-themed videos.